Idukki

 Incentivising reviews without breaking platform policy

-An incentive can lift response rates, especially for photo and video reviews.
+An incentive can lift response rates, especially on photo and video reviews.
 But an incentivised review is, by definition, not a spontaneous one, and that triggers obligations.
-Get those right and incentives are a legitimate tool; ignore them and you have manufactured a compliance problem.
+Get those right and incentives are a legitimate tool.
+Ignore them and you have manufactured a compliance problem.
+If you would rather avoid incentives altogether, the timing-and-ask playbook in how to ask customers for reviews lifts volume without any reward attached.

 1. 1Offer the incentive to every customer who reviews, with no link to the score they give.